ag-grid/ag-grid/grid-packages/ag-grid-enterprise/README.md

-ag-Grid-Enterprise
+AG Grid Enterprise
 ==============

-This project contains ag-Grid-Enterprise features.
+This project contains AG Grid Enterprise features.

 See [www.ag-grid.com](http://www.ag-grid.com) for an overview and full documentation.